r-universe-org/recheck/README.md

 Some helpers to run a reverse dependency check using the same tools as CRAN.

-## Please read this
+## Goals and limitations

 A reverse dependency check is not a red/green test.
-You should see it more as a diagnostic tool to identify potential issues to look investigate.
+You should see it more as a diagnostic tool to identify potential issues to investigate.

-Checks results from other packages may be influenced by all kind of factors, related to the platform, hardware, network, system setup, or plain random.
+Checks results from other packages are be influenced by all sorts of factors specific to the platform, hardware, network, system setup, or just plain random.
-We try to get results close to CRAN, but we need to make some trade offs to keep this practical.
+We try to create a setup and get results similar to CRAN, but we need to make some trade offs to keep this practical.

+Our goal of to provide a simple tool that can run on free infrastructure which allows you to check for potential problems with reverse dependencies during the development process.
+It is up to you to interpret these check results, and possibly compare them against what you can see on CRAN to identify regressions.

 ## Supported platfroms